 Example 1 : full scale self-propulsion, cargo REGAL, LLOYD 2016

-In 2016, LLOYD’s Register Ship Performance Group (LR) has organized the first international workshop on full scale CFD simulations.
+In 2016, LLOYD’s Register Ship Performance Group (LR) has organized the first international workshop on full-scale CFD simulations.
 The Workshop is based, among other things, on the simulation of a self-propulsion case for REGAL cargo ship (3 speeds).
 The results are compared with experimental data obtained at sea during a voyage from Istanbul to Varna.
-Numerical simulation are performed with transient solver marineFoam and actuator disk technique.
-Based on known propeller revolution rate the current speed is adjusted to obtain the force equilibrium between thrust and resistance.
+Numerical simulations are performed with transient solver marineFoam and actuator disk technique.
+Based on the known propeller revolution rate the current speed is adjusted to obtain the force equilibrium between thrust and resistance.

 Example 2 : Steady resistance, KRISO Container ship, Gothenburg 2010

-The resistance calculations allow obtaining fundamental data on the hydrodynamic behavior of the hulls (resistance, wave pattern, wake field, pressure field, etc.) necessary for the optimization and evaluation of the performances (fuel consumption, max speed).
+The resistance calculations allow obtaining fundamental data on the hydrodynamic behavior of the hulls (resistance, wave pattern, wakefield, pressure field, etc.) necessary for the optimization and evaluation of the performances (fuel consumption, max speed).
 The KCS (Kriso Container Ship) is a model ship (Lpp 7.2786 m) used in many international benchmarks (Tokyo, Gothenburg …).
-The example below, from the 2010 Gothenburg Workshop, consists in comparing (bare and fixed hull) the resistance and the wave pattern at Froude = 0.26 (v = 2.1964 m / s).
+The example below, from the 2010 Gothenburg Workshop, consists of comparing (bare and fixed hull) the resistance and the wave pattern at Froude = 0.26 (v = 2.1964 m / s).
 Transient numerical calculations are carried out with marineFoam.
-The free surface is calculated with an implicit solver based on the modified high resolution CICSAM scheme of Wacławczyk.
+The free surface is calculated with an implicit solver based on the modified high-resolution CICSAM scheme of Wacławczyk.

 Example 3 : Added resistance in waves, KRISO Container ship, Tokyo 2015

-Wave/currents simulations provide data on the increase in resistance in the presence of waves (generally between 10 and 40% compared to a situation in calm sea).
-The example below, from the Tokyo 2015 Workshop, consists in comparing (hull with rudder) time evolution of force coefficient, heave and pitch for the KCS at Froude = 0.261 (v = 2.017 m / s), Lpp = 6.0702 m.
-For this case, the sea conditions are: wavelength: 11.84 m, height: 0.196 m.
+Wave/currents simulations provide data on the increase in resistance in the presence of waves (generally between 10 and 40% compared to a situation in a calm sea).
+The example below, from the Tokyo 2015 Workshop, consists of comparing (hull with rudder) time evolution of force coefficient, heave, and pitch for the KCS at Froude = 0.261 (v = 2.017 m / s), Lpp = 6.0702 m.
+For this case, the sea conditions are wavelength: 11.84 m, height: 0.196 m.
 Numerical simulations are carried out in transient with marineFoam.
 The waves2foam library makes it possible to generate 5th order Stokes waves and the free surface is calculated with the modified CICSAM scheme (Wacławczyk).
-The boat movements (3DOF) are calculated using a predictor / corrector approach (Adams Bashforth Moulton).
+The boat movements (3DOF) are calculated using a predictor/corrector approach (Adams Bashforth Moulton).